merenlab/merenlab.org/_posts/anvio/2016-10-27-high-resolution-figures.md

 {% highlight bash %}
 $ inkscape --without-gui -f input.svg --export-png output.png -d 300 -D
 {% endhighlight %}

+{:.notice}
+Depending on the system you are using, you may need to provide full paths for the SVG file and for the output PNG file.
+If you get a "file not found" error, try providing full paths.

 The parameter `-d 300` here is the way you tell Inkscape what should be the resolution of the resulting PNG file (i.e., it is going to be 300 dpi in this example).
 You can increase this value the way you see fit.